otobus/event_bus/README.md

 All event data is temporarily saved to the ETS tables with the name `:eb_es_<<topic>>` until all subscribers processed the data.
 This table is a read heavy table.
 When a subscriber needs to process the event data, it queries this table to fetch event data.

 To watch event status, a separate watcher table is created for each event type with the name `:eb_ew_<<topic>>`.
-This table is used for keeping the status of the event. `Observation Manager` updates this table frequently with the notification of the event listeners/subscribers.
+This table is used for keeping the status of the event. `Observation Manager` updates this table frequently with the notification of the event subscribers.

 When all subscribers process the event data, data in the event store and watcher, automatically deleted by the `Observation Manager`.
 If you need to see the status of unprocessed events, event watcher table is one of the good places to query.